Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 How can I make changes to my Medicare coverage?

-Medicare beneficiaries usually can only change Medicare Advantage or Part D plans during an open or special enrollment period.
-However, beneficiaries who also have a Medicare Savings Program, Medicaid, or Supplemental Security Income receive Extra Help, which allows them to can change their plan each quarter.
+Medicare beneficiaries usually can only change Medicare Advantage or Part D plans during an open enrollment period (including the Medicare Advantage open enrollment period in the first quarter of the year) or special enrollment period.
+However, beneficiaries who also have a Medicare Savings Program, Medicaid, or Supplemental Security Income are eligible for Extra Help, which allows them to change their plan each quarter.
 (Extra Help enrollees can change plans quarterly from January through September.
 From October and December, enrollees can make changes during fall open enrollment.)

 If you’re making changes related to a Medigap policy, you can only make those through an insurer.
 The exception is if you’re updating the information Medicare has about your Medigap carrier, so claims will automatically “cross-over” between Medicare and the Medigap insurer.
 You would call Medicare to update the information it has for your Medigap plan.